-September 2019 to August 2020
+September 2021 to August 2022

-SUMMARY OF CONTENT
+Designed to help with planning study and to provide detailed information on what could be assessed in any examination session

-INTRODUCTION
+Think Ahead

-- 1. Intellectual levels
+Contents

-- 2. Learning hours and educational recognition
+1. Intellectual levels 3

-- 3. Guide to ACCA examination structure
+2. Learning hours and education recognition 3

-- 4. Guide to ACCA examination assessment
+3. Qualification structure 3

-FINANCIAL ACCOUNTING SYLLABUS
+4. Guide to ACCA examination structure and delivery mode 4

-- 5. Qualification Structure
+5. Guide to ACCA examination assessment 4

-- 6. Relational diagram linking Financial Accounting with other exams
+6. Relational diagram linking Financial Accounting (FA/FFA) with other exams 5

-- 7. Overall aim of the syllabus
+7. Approach to examining the syllabus 5

-- 8. Rationale
+8. Overall aim of the syllabus 5

-- 9. Main capabilities
+9. Introduction to the syllabus 6

-- 10. Approach to examining the syllabus
+10. Main capabilities 6

-- 11. The syllabus
+11. The syllabus 7

-FINANCIAL ACCOUNTING STUDY GUIDE
+12. Detailed study guide 8

-- 12. Detailed study guide - 13.
-Summary of changes to Financial Accounting
+13. Summary of changes to Financial Accounting (FA/FFA) 16

-1. INTELLECTUAL LEVELS
+1. Intellectual levels

-ACCA qualifications are designed to progressively broaden and deepen the knowledge and skills demonstrated by the student at a range of levels through each qualification.
+ACCA qualifications are designed to progressively broaden and deepen the knowledge and skills demonstrated by the student at a range of levels on their way through each qualification.

 Throughout, the study guides assess both knowledge and skills.
-Therefore a clear distinction is drawn, within each subject area, between assessing knowledge and skills and in assessing their application within an accounting or business context.
-The assessment of knowledge is denoted by a superscript^K and the assessment of skills is denoted by the superscript^{S.}
+Therefore, a clear distinction is drawn, within each subject area, between assessing knowledge and skills and in assessing their application within an accounting or business context.
+The assessment of knowledge is denoted by a superscript K and the assessment of skills is denoted by the superscript S.